 Choosing the right configuration management tool for you means assessing the needs of your organization to determine how much support and automation you need.
 Let’s explore the details of each platform to figure out which one’s right for you.

 Let’s start with Simeon.
 Simeon Cloud is an all-in-one configuration management tool for Microsoft 365 for users of all skill levels.

-Microsoft 365 is a robust but complicated platform that features thousands of configurations to help you create your ideal setup for both data security and regulatory compliance.
-But managing these configurations is a manual, tedious, and error-prone process.
+Microsoft 365 is a robust but complicated productivity platform that features thousands of configurations to help you create your ideal workplace setup for both data security and regulatory compliance.
+But managing these configurations can be a manual, tedious, and error-prone process.

 Simeon helps you automate the process of creating and managing your Microsoft 365 configurations so you don’t have to spend hours going through each setting every time you want to deploy a new tenant or update an existing one.

-Unlike other configuration-as-code platforms, Simeon uses an intuitive no-code interface that’s very easy to get the hang of.
-It saves a ton of time when all you have to do is click a few buttons instead of writing complicated scripts to automate your configuration management.
+Unlike other configuration-as-code platforms, Simeon uses an intuitive no-code interface that’s very easy to use.
+You can review changes, restore backups, and ensure compliance all without writing a single line of code.
+It saves hours of development time when all you have to do is click a button or two instead of writing complex scripts to automate your configuration management.

 But that’s not all.
 Simeon Cloud also offers round-the-clock support for all users in case you run into any issues configuring your tenants.
 You also get access to an established baseline of configuration best practices as well as a host of resources to help you get started.

 Moreover, Intune users also gain the ability to package applications and software with just one click.
 Simeon lets users manage, edit, and update Intune applications individually or in bulk across one or multiple tenants.